-Our national food system is complex and wasteful.
+Our national food system is complex and often wasteful.
 The average plate of food travels 1,500 miles to reach our tables and over 4 million tons of food is wasted each year.
-According to the National Institutes of Health, the adverse environmental and health effects of pesticides are becoming increasingly clear.
+The coronavirus pandemic and other recent stressors that have caused supply shortages have highlighted the importance of a stable food system.
+The most sustainable food system is one that has a strong local component – reducing the climate impact of food transportation, helping local farmers to thrive, and keeping our dollars nearby for a stronger local economy.
 On a positive note, there has been impressive growth in farmers’ markets, community-supported agriculture (CSAs), and other outlets for farmers to sell wholesome, unprocessed products directly to consumers.
 The United States Department of Agriculture’s Economic Research Service has noted a sharp increase in local food sourcing by restaurants, retailers, and regional distributors.

 Achievements to Date

-- Farm to School Network provides local produce during growing season
+- The Farm to School network provides local produce to Fairfield schools during growing season

-- Increased access to local foods by local groceries
+- Increased access to and promotion of local and/or sustainable foods by groceries

-- Some local restaurants are sourcing local food and local beers
+- Numerous restaurants are sourcing local and/or sustainable food and drink

 Challenges Ahead